 Equipment sessions offer high-quality tuition with the added benefit of group camaraderie.

-Once a month on a Friday afternoon we run teacher exchange class.
-Each month a different teacher will teach the class.
+We regularly run teacher exchange classes where different teachers teach the class.
 The class is free and you must be a Pilates teacher to take the class - in return you will be required to teach the class on another occasion.